 Researchers are beginning to find that touch is critical to development.

-While you don’t have to walk around doing skin to skin, contact, (although if you want to, the Moby Wrap is a great way to do it.)
+While you don’t have to walk around doing skin-to-skin contact (although if you want to, the Moby Wrap is a great way to do it.)

 Research Shows You Can’t Spoil Them

-If you need something a little more authoritative to assure you that you can’t spoil your baby by holding him, then there is plenty of Scientific proof.Â
+If you need something a little more authoritative to assure you that you can’t spoil your baby by holding them, then there is plenty of scientific proof.

 Yes, that’s right!
-Science has actually proven that you cannot spoil your baby by holding him.
-And hopefully you have seen that the exact opposite Is true. Â Holding your baby has proven to have many many benefits.
-More than I think we even understand.Â
+Science has proven that you cannot spoil your baby by holding them.
+And hopefully, you have seen that the exact opposite Is true.
+Holding your baby has proven to have many, many benefits.
+More than I think we even understand.

 Go Ahead and Do It!